Acharya Brojendra Nath Seal College

-Acharya Brojendra Nath Seal College popularly known as ABN Seal, earlier Victoria College, is a state-government owned co-educational college in Cooch Behar, West Bengal, India.
+Acharya Brojendra Nath Seal College popularly known as ABN Seal College, earlier Victoria College, is a state-government owned co-educational college in Cooch Behar, West Bengal, India.
 It was established in 1888 and offers undergraduate and postgraduate education.
-The college is affiliated to the Cooch Behar Panchanan Barma University and accredited as A by NAAC.
-The college has been conferred "Centre of Excellence" status by the University Grants Commission.
+The college is affiliated to the Cooch Behar Panchanan Barma University and accredited as A+ by NAAC.
+The college has been conferred the "Centre of Excellence" status by the University Grants Commission.

 History

-Acharya Brojendra Nath Seal College was established in 1888 as Victoria College by Maharaja Nripendra Narayan of Koch Bihar to enhance student capability in the Kingdom.
+Acharya Brojendra Nath Seal College was established in 1888 as Victoria College by Maharaja Nripendra Narayan of the Cooch Behar State.
 The first principal was John Cornwallis Godley who in 1895 became the second principal of Aitchison College in Lahore.
-Later Maharaja Nripendra Naryayan offered the post of principal to Acharya Brajendra Nath Seal, a Brahmo and philosopher, who remained in the post for eighteen years from 1896 to 1913.
-In 1950, when the state of Cooch Behar was merged into Union of India, the governance was passed to Government of West Bengal.
+Later Maharaja Nripendra Narayan offered the post of principal to Acharya Brajendra Nath Seal, a Brahmo and philosopher, who remained in the post for eighteen years from 1896 to 1913.
+In 1950, when the state of Cooch Behar was merged into Union of India, the governance was passed to the Government of West Bengal.
 It was earlier affiliated to the University of Calcutta and University of North Bengal and is now affiliated to Cooch Behar Panchanan Barma University after the creation of the same.
 In 1970, it was renamed as Acharya Brojendra Nath Seal College.
-It is one of the few colleges under the Cooch Behar Panchanan Barma University to give postgraduate education.